pratapkumarraju/slate/source/index.html.md

   List<MobileDevice>   selectedDevices = con.chooseMultipleDevices(authToken, "android");
 ```
-This api helps to get the list of all available devices in pCloudy with all the relevant details ablout each device.
+This api helps to get the list of all available devices in pCloudy with all the relevant details(full_name,id, model, version, mobile number, dpi, etc.) about each device.

 <b>Note:</b>In the response each device is having unique id which is used for booking the device.
 ### URL Parameters